Giving women control over their sexual and reproductive health

-We also believe that it’s critical for youth to be empowered with information and resources about their reproductive health to reduce their risk of unintended pregnancies, sexually transmitted infections, and gender-based violence.
-We enhance their access to services and encourage healthy behaviors by reaching out to them through pharmacies, schools, and workplaces.
+PATH believes that it’s critical for adolescent girls and young women to be empowered with information about their bodies and their rights and with the resources to support healthy behaviors.
+A variety of interventions and programs are needed to help reduce their risk of unintended pregnancies, sexually transmitted infections, and gender-based violence.
+We build the capacity of girls and women to demand health services and to access them when needed.
+We enhance their access to services by reaching out through safe venues like pharmacies and schools.

+Women also need access to a reliable and sustained supply of contraceptive products.
 PATH works with low-resource countries to ensure they have adequate supplies.
-We provide a toolkit to improve supply-chain management; guidance on where and how to buy safe, high-quality products; and tap into the expertise of more than 80 global agencies and organizations that can help countries get supplies even during emergency shortages.
-We also help countries develop a total market approach, which directs people who can pay for services to the private sector and frees up public resources for those most in need.
+We provide a toolkit to improve supply-chain management; offer guidance on where and how to effectively access high-quality products; and tap into the expertise of more than 80 global organizations that can assist countries with securing supplies.

-Our ultimate goal: making sure everyone, everywhere can access the information and tools they need to plan their families and stay healthy.
+Our ultimate goal: ensuring that women everywhere, regardless of age, marital status, or wealth, can access the information and tools they need to meet their reproductive needs and stay healthy.

 Photo: PATH/Mike Wang.